 Sleep and Settling Training for the MCH Workforce

-Maternal & Child Health Workforce Training Program
+Maternal and Child Health Workforce Training Program

 Tweddle Child and Family Health Service together with the Centre for Excellence Child and Family Welfare have developed an online training course in the Sleep and Settling Model of Care, supported by the Victorian Government.
 The training will build on the existing capability of the MCH workforce, further equipping the workforce with a range of evidence-informed strategies and approaches.